Skip to main content

 Core Concepts

-McKeown introduces Essentialism as a systematic discipline for discerning what is absolutely essential, then eliminating everything that is not.
+McKeown introduces a systematic discipline for discerning what is absolutely essential, then eliminating everything that is not.
 The book revolves around three key principles:

 1. Explore and evaluate what’s truly important